andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_09_ROIAnalysis.rst

 	As an exercise, do the same procedure for the 2ndLevel_Inc-Con results.
 After you have extracted the data and put it into a variable labeled ``Inc_Con``, compare the values to the output from typing "Inc-Con" (note the difference between the underscore character and the dash character).
 What do you notice?
 Does it make sense?

-Extracting Data from an Sphere
+Extracting Data from a Sphere
 ************

 You may have noticed that the results from the ROI analysis using the anatomical mask were not significant.
 This may be because the ACC mask covers a very large region; although the ACC is labeled as a single anatomical region, we may be extracting data from several distinct functional areas.
 Consequently, this may not be the best ROI approach to take.